 Normally, when you buy a car, you pay provincial and federal taxes on the sale price.
 But according to Barnard, in the case of a trade-in, the tax would be charged on the difference between the selling price and the trade allowance.

 “It will absolutely reduce the tax burden,” he says.

 How might a trade-in affect my insurance costs?

-There are several factors that go into determining a person’s auto insurance rates, and the make and model of the vehicle is one of them.
-Generally speaking, the newer and more expensive a vehicle is, the more it costs to replace, and therefore the more it costs to insure.
+There are several factors that go into determining a person’s auto insurance rate, and the make and model of the vehicle is one of them.
+Generally speaking, the newer and more expensive a vehicle is, the more it can cost to replace, and therefore the more it can cost to insure.

-Sara Caruana, a service team leader at DirectRate.ca, says there are a few things people should consider when upgrading to a new vehicle.
-“Are you requiring more coverage on the newer vehicle?
-Are you purchasing a brand new vehicle and need to add a waiver of depreciation to protect the value of the vehicle?”
+There are a few things people should consider when upgrading to a new vehicle.
+For example, you may want to add more coverage on a newer vehicle.
+If the vehicle is brand new, you may also want to add a waiver of depreciation to safeguard the vehicle’s value.

 It’s not guaranteed that you’ll pay more for insurance after a trade-in, however.
 In fact, there are ways to reduce insurance payments even if you’re upgrading to a newer model.
 Trading your vehicle for a more fuel-efficient car, for example, would help reduce your overall cost.

 Or, if the new vehicle has better safety features, your premium could actually decrease, so long as they aren’t too expensive to repair.